wikimedia/mediawiki-services-wikispeech-pronlex/docker/README.md

     Insert the `--no-cache` switch after the `build` tag if you encounter caching issues (updated git repos, etc).

-2. Create the application folder:
+2. Create the application folder

    `$ mkdir <APPDIR>`